tidymodels/tidymodels.org-legacy/content/learn/statistics/infer/index.markdown

 #> 1     40.1     42.7
 ```

-When visualized, the `\(t\)` distribution will be recentered and rescaled to align with the scale of the observed data.
+When visualized, the `"t"` distribution will be recentered and rescaled to align with the scale of the observed data.

 ```r